vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 Attaching clusters to Tanzu Mission Control allows you to manage your global portfolio of Kubernetes clusters.

-**Note:** Ensure that Tanzu Kubernetes clusters have outbound SSL-based connectivity to the Internet.
+>**Note** Ensure that Tanzu Kubernetes clusters have outbound SSL-based connectivity to the Internet.

 Tanzu Mission Control provides the following capabilities: